3Shain/dxmt/.github/ISSUE_TEMPLATE/don-t-create-new-issue-unless-you-are-told-to-do-.md

 ---
-name: Don't create new issue unless you are told to do.
+name: Don't create new issue unless you are a developer.
-about: Go to https://discord.gg/9AAKEGWZ first!
+about: Go to https://discord.gg/zh4tKrs6K4 first!
 Otherwise it will be closed!
 title: ''
 labels: ''
 assignees: ''